mhoban/rainbow_bridge/README.md

 These options provide different ways to deal with possible contaminates in your dataset.
 The pipeline currently supports the following methods:

- * Remove all taxa (ZOTUs) found in negative control samples.
+ * Remove all taxa (sequence variants) found in negative control samples.
  * Subtract read counts of taxa found in negative control samples from all samples.
  * Use the R package [decontam](https://github.com/benjjneb/decontam) to control for potential decontamination.